Making Coogee Bay Road a place for people

 The Coogee Bay Rd Urban Improvements project will deliver wider footpaths along sections of Coogee Bay Rd.
 This this will provide potential for additional footway dining in the two areas that are being widened within the scope of works.

-If a business operates a footway dining area in an affected area of Coogee Bay Rd, they may seek consent from Council to increase the size of the footway dining area, if the parameters around allowable space including the two metre pedestrian zone are observed.
+If a business operates a footway dining area in an affected area of Coogee Bay Rd, they may seek consent from Council to increase the size of the footway dining area, if the parameters around allowable space including the 2.5 metre pedestrian zone are observed.

 To increase the size of a footway dining area, the business will need to: